rodneymanor/Gen-C-A/docs.md

 - Include troubleshooting sections for common issues
 - Reference specific file paths and component names
 - Create actionable next steps and modification guides
+- Whenever API routes are discussed, call out the need to update both the Vite dev proxy (`server.js`) and the backend Express router (`apps/backend/src/routes`) so local testing covers every layer.

 Output Format:
 - Use Markdown formatting for all documentation